 Running an OS inside a virtual machine incurs overhead.
-We measured UML's virtualization overhead as 0% for the POV-ray ray tracer (a compute-intensive workload), 76% for a build of the Linux kernel (a systemcall intensive workload which is expensive to virtualize [15]), and 15% for SPECweb99 (a web-server workload).
+We measured UML's virtualization overhead as 76% for a build of the Linux kernel (a systemcall intensive workload which is expensive to virtualize [13]).
 This overhead is acceptable for debugging (in fact, UML is used in production web hosting environments).
-If lower overhead is needed, the ideas in this paper can be applied to faster virtual machines such as Xen [3] (3% overhead for a Linux kernel build), UM-Linux/FAUmachine [15] (35% overhead for a Linux kernel build), or a hardware-supported virtual machine such as Intel's upcoming Vanderpool Technology.
+If lower overhead is needed, the ideas in this paper can be applied to faster virtual machines such as Xen [4] (3% overhead for a Linux kernel build), UM-Linux/FAUmachine [13] (35% overhead for a Linux kernel build), or a hardware-supported virtual machine such as Intel's upcoming Vanderpool Technology.